harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

 The Change Failure Rate is calculated by dividing the number of failed deployments by the total number of deployments.
 The actual values included in this calculation are based on the following factors:

-* The integration chosen in the Workflow Profile.
+* The connector chosen in the Workflow Profile.
-  * If the integration is an issue management tool, SEI counts the number of issues deployed.
+  * For issue management connectors, SEI counts the number of issues deployed.
-  * If the integration is an SCM tool, SEI counts the number of PRs deployed.
+  * For SCM connectors, SEI counts the number of PRs deployed.
-  * If the integration is a CI/CD tool, SEI counts the number of jobs deployed.
+  * For CI/CD connectors, SEI counts the number of jobs deployed.
 * Filters applied to the Workflow Profile.
 * OU-level filters.
 * Widget-level filters.